Tselmeg-C/Udacity_data_engineer_nanodegree_capstone_project/README.md

 3. Load: write the final tables back to local/cloud as parquet files (I loaded back the tables directly to the Udacity provided workspace storage, for self implication on cloud self-configuration of cloud infrastructure is necessary)

+### Step 4: Run ETL to Model the Data
+* Create the data pipelines and the data model
+* Include a data dictionary
+* Run data quality checks to ensure the pipeline ran as expected
+  * Integrity constraints on the relational database (e.g., unique key, data type, etc.)
+  * Unit tests for the scripts to ensure they are doing the right thing
+  * Source/count checks to ensure completeness

 ## Instruction
 This project was complete using PySpark and Pandas, libraries imported are as following: